gunnkc/FourCrypto-StatArb/README.md

 ## Broker & Implementation
 I used BackTrader since I couldn't find a trustworthy broker that allows shorting cryptos.
-It is possible to implement your own LiveTrader to allow for shorting through CEX like Binance.
+It is possible to implement your own LiveTrader to allow for shorting through CEX like Binance;
+You might want to do this since my implementation (Alpaca) doesn't allow shorting of cryptocurrencies.

 As for trading signals, we can calculate the spread using hedge ratios and spot prices.
 Then we can construct an upper and lower boundary, using mean and the standard deviation we extracted from our Kalman Filter.
 The current model uses one STD away from mean as the boundaries.